gustavorodrigues19/gustavorodrigues19/README.md

 ### Hi there 👋

-My name is Gustavo Rodrigues and I´m fullstack developer living in Brazil.
+My name is Gustavo Rodrigues and I´m fullstack developer living in Portugal.
 As well, I'm working remotely for international companies.

 Love to solve problems complex problems ❤️